vilhok/aoc-lib/README.md

 // Groups of lines are separated by two newlines.
 List<List<String> groups = input.getGroups();

-//the input as a single matrix or characters char[][] myTable = input.charMatrix();
+//the input as a single matrix of characters char[][] myTable = input.charMatrix();
 ```
 See the `InputParser` documentation for the full list of functions.